 - 4 Conclusion

-Lungs are the primary part of the respiratory system and provide oxygen to the bloodstream.
+The lungs are the primary part of the respiratory system and provide oxygen to the bloodstream.
 It also does pulmonary ventilation and prevents the entry of any foreign body into the body system.
-So, lungs perform the prime role of sustaining a healthy immune system.
+So, the lungs perform the prime role of sustaining a healthy immune system.
 What if it gets affected?
 This hampers the functioning of the body and weakens immunity as well.
 There are various lung disorders like COPD, asthma, Bronchitis, Pulmonary TB, Pneumonia, Interstitial lung disease (ILD), etc. Today, we are going to discuss ILD and its management with Ayurveda including Yoga and Pranayama.

 What is Interstitial Lung Disease (ILD)?